Aiden128/CS5422/hw2/README.md

 ![Comparison of Pthread & Hybrid](README.assets/Comparison of Pthread & Hybrid.png)

-In modern multi-core era, MPI can't achieve good scalability when CPU thread is becoming more and more.
+In modern multi-core era, MPI can't achieve good scalability when CPU thread is growing up.
 Many library tends to optimize for multi-core scenario, therefore, I think MPI is becoming less important nowadays.

+BTW, I think the use of vectorized instruction should be automatic, writing intel intrinsics is like writing assembly codes, which has poor portability and readability.
+I think the right way to do this is using compiler tools to help us.

 ## Reference